The First Family Photographer at Stonehenge?

 By Denis Pellerin and Rebecca Sharpe

 This article originated from the finding of a single stereo card in the Brian May Archive of Stereoscopy by co-curator Rebecca Sharpe.
 Stereo cards are photos pasted on a cardboard mount that were published in the Victorian era and enabled our forefathers to discover the world in three dimensions without leaving their fireside.
 Millions of stereo images were issued during the second half of the nineteenth century, after their introduction at the 1851 Great Exhibition .
 The card in question represented a British family at Stonehenge and what drew Rebecca’s attention to it was the fact that she had read about an exhibition, organised by English Heritage Stonehenge, called “Your Stonehenge”.
 The exhibition consisted of family photos taken at the iconic Wiltshire site from the late nineteenth century to the present day.
-Opened in 2020, the exhibition had to close its doors on account of the pandemic, has only recently reopened and is currently running until August 2021.
+Opened in 2020, the exhibition had to close its doors on account of the pandemic, has only recently reopened and is currently running until August 2022 (the stereoscopic cabinet with the image below will be on display there until at least the end of Sept.
+2021).
 The earliest photo there was dated 1875 and it was clear to Rebecca that the photo she had found was earlier.
 It was not the best or even sharpest image in the archive but it was definitely worth a second look and some investigation.
 It bore a wet stamp on its back which read: H. Brooks Photographer, High-street, Salisbury.

 Illustration 01.
 Henry Brooks.
 The photographer’s family at Stonehenge around 1863-5.
 Reproduced by kind permission of the Brian May Archive of Stereoscopy.